 You might have to travel to visit clients in their homes, or at a sports club.

 Chiropractors are regulated by the General Chiropractic Council (GCC).
 It is illegal to practise as a chiropractor without GCC registration.
-To register with the GCC you must successfully complete a GCC accredited degree.
+To register with the GCC you must successfully complete a GCC accredited degree (SCQF Level 9-10).

 There are no courses in Scotland at present.

-There are four accredited courses in England and Wales – the Anglo-European College of Chiropractic (AECC) in Bournemouth, the University of South Wales, the McTimoney College of Chiropractic (MCC) near Oxford and London South Bank University.
-Entry requirements for the degree courses are usually 3-4 Highers including Biology and another science subject, preferably Chemistry.
+There are four accredited courses in England and Wales – the AECC University College in Bournemouth, the University of South Wales, the McTimoney College of Chiropractic (MCC) near Oxford and London South Bank University.
+Entry requirements for the degree courses are usually 4-5 Highers including Biology and another science subject, preferably Chemistry.
 English and Maths at National 5 may also be required.